chicio/chicio.github.io/_posts/2017-11-14-react-native-realm-custom-manual-linking-app-custom-directories-ios.md

     - type: "BlogPosting"
 ---

-In this post I will show you how to install realm as a dependency in a react native project with custom folders structure without using `react-native link` command.
+*In this post I will show you how to install realm as a dependency in a react native project with custom folders structure without using react-native link command*.

 ---